Trilj: Population

-Nutjak fortification

-Nutjak fortification is situated at the entrance of the Cetina river canyon, on a cliff.
-Fortress was built in the 15th century by nobleman Žarko Dražojević to protect land west of Cetina river from Ottoman invasion.

-The village of Košute in the municipality is home to a monument to its war dead from the Second World War and the Croatian War of Independence.

 Culture

 Trilj Museum

 Museum was found in 1996 for the purpose of presentation of artifacts from nearby archaeological site (Roman legionary fortress Tilurium).
 Along with archaeological artifacts in a part of the museum ethnographic collection from Trilj and surrounding area is presented.

 Tourism

 Trilj and surrounding area are popular tourist area, becoming more popular on annual basis.
 The area has rich history and offers great opportunities for outdoor activities and adventure Holidays.
 Surrounding is dominated, on one side by Cetina river that is very diverse with white waters and calm parts, and by mountains of dinaric alps on the other side.
-Some of the activities include Cetina river fishing, canoeing, rafting, Canyoning, horseback riding, cycling and hiking.
+Some of the activities include Cetina river fishing, canoeing, rafting, canyoning, horseback riding, cycling, and hiking.